 As a writer, Samia is now working on a humorous collection of memoir-like essays from the point-of-view of a Pakistani-American millennial who has been khanflicted her entire life – from not fitting in with her white classmates in Fresno, CA as a kid, to being told she’s “not Muslim enough” by her then-boyfriend as an adult (she’s even Khanflicted about calling herself as Pakistani-American, considering technically, she’s also half-Indian.)
 A book that reflects on identity, gender and self-worth, she uses humor to examine the painful moments in life.

 In 2013, Samia co-created #Instacurity, a webseries and “movement” that satirically examined society’s obsession and dependence on social media and the validation that comes with likes and followers.
 She wrote, produced and starred in more than a dozen sketch videos.
 The project was featured by dozens of media outlets, including TIME, Mashable and Good Morning America .

-A graduate of the University of Southern California, Samia was selected as an Annenberg scholar and awarded an academic scholarship that gave her the opportunity to pursue a Bachelors degree in Broadcast Journalism from the prestigious Annenberg School for Communication and Journalism.
-She has also completed long-form improv training at the Upright Citizens Brigade in Hollywood, studied sitcom writing at UCLA.
+A graduate of the University of Southern California, Samia was selected as an Annenberg scholar and was awarded an academic scholarship to pursue a Bachelors degree in Broadcast Journalism from the prestigious Annenberg School for Communication and Journalism.
+She has also completed long-form improv training at the Upright Citizens Brigade in Hollywood and studied sitcom writing at UCLA.
 In 2014, she was selected for the inaugural ABC/MPAC writer’s workshop after submitting a spec script for New Girl.